gmaynez/debugssy/ALLOWLIST_GUIDE.md

 # MCP Allowlist Quick Reference

-This guide helps you configure which Debugsy tools should be automatically approved in your MCP client (like Claude Desktop) without requiring confirmation for each call.
+This guide helps you configure which Debugssy tools should be automatically approved in your MCP client (like Claude Desktop) without requiring confirmation for each call.

 ## How Tool Availability Works

-**Important:** Debugsy dynamically exposes different tools based on your automation mode:
+**Important:** Debugssy dynamically exposes different tools based on your automation mode:

 - **Assisted Mode** (default): AI sees read-only tools, breakpoint management, and tools that prompt you to use VS Code UI for execution control.
 The `start_debugging` and `wait_for_breakpoint` tools are NOT available.